Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## More information

+> The first part of this sample is  similar to the [active-directory-dotnet-native-aspnetcore](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore) sample except that that one is for the Azure AD V1 endpoint
+> and the token is acquired using [ADAL.NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet), whereas this sample is for the V2 endpoint, and the token is acquired using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
+The Web API was also modified to accept both V1 and V2 tokens.

 For more information, visit the following links: